dealii/code-gallery/Phase_field_fracture_model_in_3D/README.md

 ## To run the Code
 After running `cmake .`, run `make release` or `make debug` to switch between `release` and `debug`mode.
 Compile using `make`.
 Run the executable by using `make run` on the command line.
+Run the executable on 'n' processes using 'mpirun -np $n$ ./phase_field'.
+For example 'mpirun -np 40 ./phase_field' runs the program on 40 processes.
 ## Numerical example
 The program currently models fracture propagation in a 3-layered material subjected to equibiaxial loading along $+x$ and $+y$ directions.
 The problem setup is shown in the following picture:
 ![Setup](./doc/polyhedral_setup.png)
 Results are compared for two different initial meshes, the finer $80\times80\times40$ mesh and the coarser $20\times20\times10$ mesh.
 The following picture shows results for the fracture patterns and the load-displacement curves for the 2 meshes:
 ![Load displacement curves](./doc/load_displacement_curves.png)

-An animation of how the crack system in this setup evolves can be found as `./doc/polyhedral_cracks.mp4` in the code gallery source directory (left: coarse mesh; right: fine mesh).
+An animation of how the crack system in this setup evolves can be found [here](./doc/polyhedral_cracks.mp4) (left: coarse mesh; right: fine mesh).

 ## References
 [1]